FZJ-INM1-BDA/siibra-explorer/README.md

 ## AOT compilation

-Define `BUNDLEPLUGINS` as a comma separated environment variables to bundle the plugins.
+Define `BUNDLEDPLUGINS` as a comma separated environment variables to bundle the plugins.

 ```
 [BUNDLEDPLUGINS=pluginDir1[,pluginDir2...]] npm run build-aot